The Hunterian Museum

 Tourist Information

-Both sites are only a 5-minute walk away, but Kelvingrove Museum is so big I recommend spending a separate day there.
-If you don’t have time to include a trip to Kelvingrove you might consider viewing the university’s other museums and galleries as they’re all easily accessible within a short distance of each other.
+As with most attractions in Glasgow, the Hunterian is completely free to visit.
+It’s also close to other attractions, so it’s easy to combine it with places like Kelvingrove Park and the Kelvingrove Art Gallery and Museum.
+Both sites are only a 5-minute walk away, but the Kelvingrove Museum is so big that I recommend spending a separate day there.
+If you don’t have time to include a trip to Kelvingrove with your visit to The Hunterian, you might consider viewing the university’s other museums, as they’re all located within a short walk of each other.

-Joined onto the art gallery is the Mackintosh House – former home of famed Glaswegian architect Charles Rennie Mackintosh – while the Hunterian Zoology Museum lies a short distance away on the opposite side of the avenue.
+You’ll find the Hunterian Art Gallery across the other side of University Avenue, next to the university library and the domed McMillan Round Reading Room.
+Joined onto the art gallery is the Mackintosh House, the former home of famed Glaswegian architect Charles Rennie Mackintosh, while the Hunterian Zoology Museum lies a short distance away on the opposite side of the avenue.

 The Hunterian Museum

-Along the way you’ll see dinosaur bones, gems and minerals, zoology exhibits, examples of world culture (human tools and artworks) and examples of archaeology from across the globe, while the upper balcony contains a science showcase and displays of Glasgow’s links to modern medicine.
+Next door contains the largest section of the museum in the main hall and the upper balcony, where the bulk of the exhibits are displayed in an eclectic collection of glass cases.
+Walking around, you’ll see dinosaur bones, gems and minerals, zoology exhibits, ancient human tools, and examples of archaeology from across the globe, while the upper balcony contains a science showcase and displays of Glasgow’s links to modern medicine.

-The medical section has a few displays that show human anatomy either in pickled jars or in fairly realistic models so if you’re a bit squeamish or you’ve got young children you might want to give that part of the museum a miss, but otherwise it’s a fascinating display.
+One word of warning here.
+The medical section has a few displays that show human anatomy either in pickled jars or in fairly realistic models, so if you’re a bit squeamish or have young children with you, you might want to give that part of the museum a miss, but otherwise, it’s a fascinating display.

 Hunterian Museum-